amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 - `Queue.add` uses `array.push` which has a constant runtime.
 Win!
 - `Queue.remove` uses `array.shift` which has a linear runtime.
 Can we do better than *`O(n)`*?

-Think a way you can implement a Queue only using `Array.push` and `Array.pop`.
+Think of how you can implement a Queue only using `Array.push` and `Array.pop`.

 <a id="QueueArrayImpl"></a>